gabrielsevilha1/fps_count/README.md

 # fps_count

-This is a simple unique header file for print or get a fps in c
+This is a simple unique header file for print or get a fps value in c